Famine confirmed in northern Gaza, global hunger monitor says

 Israel has been insisting that Hamas is starving the remaining Israeli captives in Gaza, some of whom appeared emaciated in recent footage released by the Palestinian group.

-Israel imposed a total blockade on Gaza in March and has severely restricted aid entering the territory since May.
-At GHF aid distribution sites, under the control of the Israeli military and private US contractors, more than 2,000 Palestinians have been killed by Israeli forces while seeking aid.
+Israel imposed a total blockade on Gaza in March and has severely restricted aid entering the territory since May, routing supplies via the controversial Isael and US-backed Gaza Humanitarian Foundation (GHF) scheme.
+According to the UN, more than 1,300 people seeking food supplies have been killed since late May, including 859 at GHF aid distribution sites, which are under the control of the Israeli military and private US contractors.

 Amnesty International, among other human rights groups, has accused Israel of enacting a “deliberate policy” of starvation in Gaza and of “systematically destroying the health, wellbeing and social fabric of Palestinian life”.